Pamicel/naive-framework/doc_COMPONENTS.md

 })
 ```

-The only inner hook that can be added at the time of writing is the **close** hook : it is called **just before the component is ejected from the mount**.

 **NB** : the definition of a $hooks.open function is ignored by design.

 ### Outer hooks

-**Outer hooks** are added to "hooks" in the route object, like so :
+**Outer hooks** are added to "hooks" in the route object, like this :

 ```javascript
 const dm = Doorman(